MBakr007/Black-white-Image-Processor/README.md

 # Black-white-Image-Processor

-The goal of the project is to develop an image processing tool that can apply different filters (changes) to a given gray (and colored) bit map image of size 256 x 256.
+The goal of the repository is to develop an image processing tool that can apply different filters (changes) to a given gray (and colored) bit map image of size 256 x 256.

 the operations are :